JHRobotics/patcher9x/README.md

 The Windows installer primarily takes files from the installation folder and if it can't find them, it'll scan the CAB archives instead.

-For Windows 95, it is better to patch the installation media, or you will need to install the patch twice - after the first reboot and again after the installation of the net.
+For Windows 95, it is better to patch the installation media, or you will need to install the patch twice - after the first reboot and again after the installation of the network.

 **Please note, that file `VMM32.VXD` from installation IS NOT THE SAME as the file in `Windows/system` folder.
 Don't interchange them!
 See the _Patching process_ section to know more about the VMM files.**

+## More informations

+Check **patcher9x** thread at Vogons: https://www.vogons.org/viewtopic.php?f=24&t=88284

+Check GPU driver for Windows 9x: https://github.com/JHRobotics/softgpu

 ## Build from source